-A declared audit will only work for you if you have a declared program.
-The declared Audit will show your progress toward graduation within your declared program.
+A declared audit will only work if the student has a declared program.
+The declared Audit will show the student's progress toward graduation within their declared program.
 (To check your progress toward graduation if you do not have a declared program you can run a what-if audit and scheduling an appointment with the RT academic advisor.)

-To run a declared audit, you must log into your CIS page, find the graduation panel, and select "My Degree Dashboard".
-The Degree Dashboard will allow you to navigate to the "Request an Audit" page in two different ways:
+Instructions: To run a declared audit, you must log into your CIS page, find the panel "Degree Audit".
+The Degree Audit will allow you to navigate to the "Request an Audit" page in two different ways:

-- If this is your first time running an audit you will see a Welcome page saying "Welcome to My Degree Dashboard" underneath that, you will see a gray box that says "Request an Audit".
+- If this is your first time running an audit you will see a Welcome page saying "Welcome to Degree Audit" underneath that, you will see a gray box that says "Request an Audit".
 Click on the "Request an Audit" page.
 If you or your advisor have ran an audit prior, the most recent audit will be your landing page.
 In the upper right hand corner of your audit, you will see a gray box that says "Request an Audit" click this link. - 2.
-On the "My Degree Dashboard" click the "Audits" tab in the upper left hand corner of the page and select "Request New".
-Your Degree Dashboard will automatically pull in all your declared programs.
+On the "Degree Dashboard" click the "Audits" tab in the upper left hand corner of the page and select "Request New".
+Your Degree Audit will automatically pull in all your declared programs.
 When you get to the "Request an Audit" page, under "Declared Programs" you should see all the programs you have declared.
 In order to run your declared audit you will select the gray box that says "Run Declared Programs".
-If you only have one declared program, by clicking on "Run Declared Programs", your Degree Dashboard will automatically load your declared audit.
+If you only have one declared program, by clicking on "Run Declared Programs", your Degree Audit will automatically load your declared audit.
 However, if you have more than one declared program, by clicking on "Run Declared Programs", your Degree Dashboard will take you to the Manage page where it will load up new audits for all of your declared programs and you will select the Recreational Therapy or "View Audit".
 (Retrieved from http://mydegreedashboard.utah.edu/audits.php)